Is your child ready for a cell phone? Take this quiz to find out.

 When it comes to avoiding senior investment scams, remember the golden rule of fraud: If it seems too good to be true, it probably is.

-In this type of fraud, the scammer masquerades as a tech support representative from a company you trust like Apple or Microsoft.
+In this type of fraud, scammers masquerade as a tech support representative from a company you trust like Apple or Microsoft.
 They’ll claim that your computer or device is at risk of being infected by viruses and then trick you into granting them remote access or paying for software that you don’t need.

 Sometimes, the goal is to trick the victim into downloading what they think is helpful software.
 But when they do, it’s actually malware that opens up the potential for cyber attacks that target the victim’s banking information.